Carey851/base-beat-tap/README.md

 - Build instructions, if a build process is added.
 - Configuration details, if configuration becomes required.
 - Contribution guidelines tailored to the project workflow.

+## Notes

+This README is intended to be a clean and maintainable starting point.

+As BaseBeatTap grows, update each section with accurate details from the repository.

+Keep the documentation aligned with the current state of the project so it remains useful for contributors and maintainers.